Contact us

 Oops!
 Something went wrong while submitting the form.

-ADEMA AVOCATS, an indispensable partner to assist you in the recovery of your debts.
+ADEMA AVOCATS, a key partner to assist you in the recovery of your claims.

-Our firm assists banking organizations, investment funds and other creditors in the management of banking law issues and enforcement proceedings in order to ensure the efficient and rapid recovery of their claims, both in terms of advice and litigation.
+Our firm provides both advisory and litigation support to banking institutions, investment funds, and other creditors in managing banking law issues and enforcement procedures, ensuring the efficient and swift recovery of their claims.

-We intervene at all stages of the debt collection procedure and represent our clients before civil and commercial courts to obtain enforceable titles or respond in defense to debtors' disputes.
+We intervene at all stages of the debt collection procedure and represent our clients before civil and commercial courts to obtain enforceable titles or act in defense to debtors' disputes.

 • Collection procedures (foreclosure procedure for movable and immovable property)